karthikkvs944-dev/KLHB-FED-26-10-20/README.md

 implementation.
 File persistence is included to store and restore fleet and rental information.
 The project aims to improve fleet utilization, billing accuracy, and maintenance tracking.

+Objectives
+1. To develop a simple Java-based car rental management system.
+2. To maintain car details and availability.
+3. To calculate rental charges based on days and distance travelled.
+4. To track fuel usage and odometer readings.
+5. To reduce errors such as double-booking and incorrect billing.
+6. To apply basic Object-Oriented Programming concepts in a real-world application.
+7. To improve fleet management and rental efficiency.